 Mayors Challenge to End Veteran Homelessness: Participant Directory

-The Mayors Challenge is a network of 611 elected officials, including 521 mayors, 83 county and city officials, and seven governors who have made a permanent commitment to ensure homelessness is rare, brief, and non-recurring, beginning with veterans.
+The Mayors Challenge is a network of more than 500 elected officials, including over 450 mayors, 60 county and city officials, and four governors who have made a permanent commitment to ensure homelessness is rare, brief, and non-recurring, beginning with veterans.

 Each participant is categorized as “active” or “former.”
 If a participant is “active,” this means they are still in office.